Karl.Works ツBased in sunny London by the sea.

 In collaboration with Arsenal, I created designs for 187 banners and flags, representing 150 official supporter groups from every continent.
 The artwork embodies the vibrant enthusiasm of fans worldwide while staying true to Arsenal’s rich heritage.
 Each banner was meticulously handmade and photographed to capture an authentic, dynamic flag effect, echoing the historic language of football iconography that resonates deeply with both local and international supporters.

-Disciplines: Design, Motion
+Role: Art Direction, Design, Motion

 The Challenge